Suji District: History

-Yong-In City first started as Yongin-hyeon, which was promoted in Yongin-gun under the 23 province system on May 26, 1895, and then the 13 providence system on August 4, 1896.
+Yongin first started as Yongin-hyeon, which was promoted in Yongin-gun under the 23 province system on May 26, 1895, and then the 13 providence system on August 4, 1896.
 As South Korea was occupied by the Japanese during the following years, new areas, including Yangji-gun, and a portion of Juksan-gun, were incorporated in Yongin-gun on April 1, 1914.
 This remained unchanged until 1973, when Jukjeon-ri and Guseong-myeon were incorporated under the President Decree No. 6542.
 At 1983, Iui-ri and Ha-ri were separated and Incorporated Suwon-city under the President Decree No.11027.
-When March 1, 1996, Yongin-gun promoted to Yongin-city, Suji-myeon(Viliage) as promoted to Suji-eup(Town).
+When March 1, 1996, Yongin-gun promoted to Yongin-city, Suji-myeon (Village) as promoted to Suji-eup (Town).
 On December 24, 2001, Suji-eup was promoted to Suji Agency under the Yongin-City Ordinance No. 368.
-Several changes occurred throughout the following years until October 31, 2005, when three gu (ward) offices, Cheoin-gu, Giheung-gu, and Suji-gu, were established and Suji Agency was promoted to Suji-gu Office.
+Several changes occurred throughout the following years until October 31, 2005, when three gu (ward) offices, Cheoin District, Giheung District, and Suji District, were established and Suji Agency was promoted to Suji District Office.

 Education

-Suji-gu has 23 elementary schools, 14 middle schools, and 7 high schools.
+Suji District has 23 elementary schools, 14 middle schools, and 7 high schools.

-Suji-gu is also the site of Dankook University in Jukjeon-dong.
+Suji District is also the site of Dankook University in Jukjeon-dong.

 Administration

-Suji-Gu is divided into 10 dong (동, "neighborhoods"):
+Suji District is divided into 10 dong (동, "neighborhoods"):